 - Apply 100 psi of air pressure, to that cylinder.

 - Use another hose from a compression tester and hook it up to, the adjacent cylinder.

 - Place that second hose, in a jug of water and look for bubbles in the water.

 - Bubbles in the water, confirm sealing issues.

 So, you will need to do all the cylinders.
 Since, there may be an occasion where, a compression leak between cylinders, leaks only in one direction.

-Though this condition is rare, so, it must to be understood that the purpose is, to diagnose a problem.
-Consequently, no assumptions or short cuts can be taken.
+Though this condition is rare, it must to be understood that the purpose, is to diagnose a problem.
+Consequently, no short cuts can be taken.

 Also, there is no pressure reading with the bubble test, only a visual confirmation of bubbles in the water.